 I know you’ve copied them because they worked for someone else before.
 But what worked for other people is not necessarily going to work for you.

-Moreover, hundreds of people just like you also believed that if a template worked once, it’s bound to work for everyone else till the end of time.
+Moreover, hundreds of people just like you also believed that if a template worked once, it’s bound to work for everyone else until the end of time.
 And this is why your prospects get dozens of emails that look very much alike.
 Why would they respond to your “Appropriate person” email if they ignored 9 emails with the very same subject just this week?

-Stop buying fairy tales about irresistable templates and bulletproof systems.
+Stop buying fairy tales about irresistible templates and bulletproof systems.
 You’re better than that.
 Nobody knows your target group the way you do.
 Use this knowledge and get creative to come up with your own template that will work for your target group.

 Don’t be afraid to learn from other senders’ experience.
 Read the templates, analyze message patterns, be open for suggestions, draw from what’s been tested before.
 But don’t be a copycat who just mindlessly pastes emails that somebody else wrote in a totally different situation.

 4. Focus on your prospect instead of your product

 Don’t start your email from a 4-line paragraph about yourself and your mindblowing product or service.
 Instead, prove to your prospect that you are genuinely interested in their business situation.
 Write an introduction that will allow you to build a context for your offer afterward.